 You might think that the more soap you use, the fresher you'll smell, but some soaps alter the microorganisms that dictate how your body smells: “Your sweat doesn’t produce any odor, so your odor is really from the microorganisms that are drinking or eating your sweat,” says

-It skips all the harsh chemicals, preservatives, thickeners, and detergents, and instead uses naturally anti-bacterial and anti-fungal tea tree to get rid of body odor.
+It skips all the harsh chemicals, preservatives, and detergents, and instead uses naturally antibacterial and antifungal tea tree.
 This

-Because it's made from aluminum chlorohydrate-free mineral salts,
+Because it's made from aluminum chloride-free mineral salts,

-In order for a brand to label their deodorant with the words "all-day protection," the FDA only requires that it
+In order for a brand to label their product with the words "all-day protection," the FDA only requires that it

-reduces sweating by 20 percent.
-As a result, depending on how much you sweat, your deodorant might fail only a few hours after application.
+reduces sweating by 20% over 24 hours.
+As a result, depending on how much protection you want, your stick might fail only a few hours after application.
+Solution: Mini Deodorants

 Whatever deodorant you're using, if you choose to remove hair from your armpits, then you're at risk for ingrown hairs and clogged pores that can trap dirt and contribute to

-Solution: A Scrub That Gets Rid Of Dead Skin
+odor.
+Solution: A Gentle Scrub That Gets Rid Of Dead Skin

 Repopulate the surface of your skin with good bacteria using